-Each student is issued a Gonzaga Middle School student agenda book for recording homework assignments daily.
-A balanced amount of homework may be assigned to students on a daily basis.
+Each student is issued a Gonzaga Middle School student agenda book for recording homework assignments and other important information daily.
+A balanced amount of homework may be assigned to students on a daily basis - with most of it being completed in the homework time at the end of the school day.
 Homework is not optional; it is a critical aspect of learning and attending school.
 Students are expected to take homework assignments seriously.
 If there are questions about the assignment or concerns about the amount of homework assigned, each student is encouraged to discuss this with his/her teacher.
 Parents are invited to review the student agenda for assignments daily to check on student progress.

-If a student is absent, he/she is still expected to complete all homework in a reasonable period of time after returning to school.
+If a student is absent, he/she is still expected to complete all missed school work in a reasonable period of time after returning to school.
 Teachers will clarify homework policies to students in their courses.
 In most cases, students will be given one or two extra days to complete assignments missed while absent.
 Teachers will make every effort to gather materials and write down assignments for an absent student.
 When possible, parents or guardians should make arrangements with teachers to come to the school to pick up assignments on the day the student is absent or GMS will try to make arrangements for homework to be delivered to the home.